 Every state, including Oregon, has its own procedure and lingo with which couples must acquaint themselves in order to make fully informed decisions about their divorce.

-Thus, we have provided 10 important facts that you should know if you are considering getting divorce in the State of Oregon.
+Thus, we have provided 10 important facts that you should know if you are considering getting a divorce in the State of Oregon.

-1) Divorces are not actually called “divorces” in Oregon.
+- Divorces are not actually called “divorces” in Oregon.
 Legally ending your marriage is known as a “Dissolution of Marriage.”

-2) Unlike most court cases you hear about, the spouses involved in a divorce case are not called “plaintiffs” or “defendants.”
+- There are no plaintiffs or defendants in divorce.
+Unlike most court cases you hear about, the spouses involved in a divorce case are not called “plaintiffs” or “defendants.”
 There is a “petitioner” for the divorce, and a “respondent” to the divorce.
 Additionally, spouses could also file for divorce as co-petitioners.

-3) Irreconcilable differences is the only grounds for which a couple can file for a dissolution of marriage in Oregon.
+- There are no grounds for divorce aside from "irreconcilable differences."
+Irreconcilable differences is the only grounds for which a couple can file for a dissolution of marriage in Oregon.
 Oregon is what is known as a “no-fault divorce” state, meaning the courts do not recognize or consider any fault in making rulings regarding a divorce.
 So, if one spouse commits adultery, you cannot file for divorce on the grounds of your spouse being unfaithful in hopes to get a better settlement.
 Your divorce will still be based on “irreconcilable differences.”
 This also means the petitioning spouse does not have to provide any specific reasons in order to be granted a dissolution, even if the other spouse does not agree to the dissolution.

-4) You are only eligible to get a divorce in Oregon if you fulfill one of two possible criteria: If you were married in Oregon and at least one spouse still lives there, or if at least one of the spouses has lived in Oregon for a minimum of six months.
+- There are only two criteria for divorce eligibility.
+You are only eligible to get a divorce in Oregon if you fulfill one of two possible criteria: If you were married in Oregon and at least one spouse still lives there, or if at least one of the spouses has lived in Oregon for a minimum of six months.

-5) Oregon dissolutions can either be contested or uncontested.
+- Oregon dissolutions can either be contested or uncontested.
 A contested dissolution means one of the spouses does not agree to getting a divorce or to certain aspects of how the divorce should be handled, such as the distribution of assets.
 An uncontested dissolution—also called a “Summary Dissolution”—occurs when the two spouses agree on all aspects of the divorce.
-Uncontested dissolution are streamlined and much more simple and contested dissolutions, but couples must fulfill specific criteria in order to be eligible for a summary dissolution.
+Uncontested dissolution are streamlined and much more simple and contested dissolution, but couples must fulfill specific criteria in order to be eligible for a summary dissolution.
 We have discussed those eligibility requirements in a previous blog which you can read here.

-6) Domestic partnerships are recognized in Oregon and follow the same procedures as a dissolution of marriage outlined above.
+- Domestic partnerships are recognized in Oregon and follow the same procedures as a dissolution of marriage outlined above.

-7) When it comes to distribution of assets in a dissolution, Oregon is an “equitable distribution state.”
+- When it comes to distribution of assets in a dissolution, Oregon is an “equitable distribution state.”
 This means that the courts will seek to divide the assets of the couple as fairly as possible.
 The key thing to understand about equitable distribution is that “fair” does not mean “equal.”
 Assets could be split 80/20 or they could be split 50/50, it simply depends on the circumstances of the divorce and each spouse’s financial situation.

-9) An attempt at mediation is often required by divorce court judges in Oregon in contested dissolutions in order to allow couples the opportunity to resolve the various disagreements they may have regarding their divorce themselves.
+- Mediation is often required in a divorce.
+An attempt at mediation is often required by divorce court judges in Oregon in contested dissolutions in order to allow couples the opportunity to resolve the various disagreements they may have regarding their divorce themselves.

-10) Common law marriages—where a couple is legally considered married after living together for a specific period of time and intermingling property and other finances—are not recognized in the State of Oregon.
+- Common law marriages are not recognized in the State of Oregon.
+Common law marriage (in other states) is where a couple is legally considered married after living together for a specific period of time and intermingling property and other finances.
 However, if you have a valid common law marriage that was recognized in another state, then Oregon will consider it a valid marriage, including with regard to dissolution.